Using your VA Educational Benefits

 For more information visit Transfer of Benefits.
 Eligible transferees may access their benefits by creating an account and signing up with VA Form 22-1990E on VONAPP.
 Children of service members who died in the line of duty are eligible for the Marine Gunnery Sergeant John David Fry Scholarship, which entitles full Post 9/11 GI Bill benefits to each eligible child.

-- Next, APPLY NOW to SUNY Schenectady County Community College.
+- Next, Apply Now to SUNY Schenectady.
 To utilize VA Educational Benefits you must be matriculated in an approved program.
 You can use your benefits for no more than two semesters as a non-matriculated student.

 - Complete all steps on the general “New Student Checklist.”